Southampton: Rail

-Local train services operate in the city and are operated by South Western Railway, with stations at Swaythling, St Denys, Millbrook, Redbridge, Bitterne, Sholing and Woolston.
-Plans were announced by Hampshire County Council in July 2009 for the introduction of tram-train running from Hythe (on what is now a freight-only line to Fawley) via Totton to Southampton Central Station and on to Fareham via St. Denys, and Swanwick.
-The proposal follows a failed plan to bring light rail to the Portsmouth and Gosport areas in 2005.

 The town was the subject of an attempt by a separate company, the Didcot, Newbury and Southampton Railway, to open another rail route to the North in the 1880s and some building work, including a surviving embankment, was undertaken in the Hill Lane area.
+However an agreement was made to construct a junction with the existing LSWR main line south of Winchester.

 Air

 Southampton Airport is a regional airport located in the town of Eastleigh, just north of the city.
-It offers flights to UK and near European destinations, and is connected to the city by a frequent rail service from Southampton Airport Parkway railway station, and by bus services.
+It offers flights to UK and near European destinations, and is connected to the city by a frequent rail service from Southampton Airport Parkway railway station and by bus services.

-For longer flights, Gatwick Airport is linked by a regular rail service, and Heathrow Airport is linked by National Express coach services.
+For longer flights, Heathrow and Gatwick airports are linked by regular National Express coach services.

 Ocean and cruise shipping

-Southampton's tradition of luxury cruising began in the 1840s, one of the pioneers being P&O who advertised tours to Egypt.
-The city was one of Europe's main ports for ocean passenger travel to North America and elsewhere, with British, French and US liners regularly visiting.
+Southampton's tradition of luxury cruising began in the 1840s, one of the pioneers being P&O, who advertised tours to Egypt.
+The city was one of Europe's main ports for ocean passenger travel to North America and elsewhere, with British, French, and US liners regularly visiting.

 Many of the world's largest cruise ships can regularly be seen in Southampton water, including record-breaking vessels from Royal Caribbean and Carnival Corporation & plc.
-The latter has headquarters in Southampton, with its brands including Princess Cruises, P&O Cruises and Cunard Line.
+The latter has headquarters in Southampton, with its brands including Princess Cruises, P&O Cruises, and Cunard Line.